kc0buk/giphy-search-take-home/README.md

 ## Lessons Learned
 1. How to retrieve data from an external API via a Java backend.

-    This was my first time needing to retrieve data from an external API via a Java backend.
-While most of the code and project structure was very similar building a regular API endpoint, I did not initially structure the models correctly to accommodate the structure of the JSON response object from the Giphy API.
+    This was my first time retrieving data from an external API via a Java backend.
+While most of the code and project structure was very similar to a regular API endpoint, I did not initially structure the models correctly to accommodate the structure of the JSON response object from the Giphy API.
 To illustrate, this is an example response from the Giphy API.
 ```